-Haglund’s deformity is a bony deformity or prominence dorsally and laterally on the back of the heel which commonly leads to dull, aching soreness at the area known as bursitis.
+Haglund’s deformity is a bony deformity or prominence dorsally (towards the back) and laterally (towards the outside ankle) on the back of the heel.
+This condition commonly leads to a dull aching soreness at the area known as bursitis.
 Painful bursitis is the inflammation of a fluid-filled sac between the tendon and bone, and between the tendon and the skin.
 Haglund’s deformity is also known as “pump bump” because the condition is common in women who wear high heels (or pumps).
 The pressure from a high-heeled shoe aggravates the enlargement when walking.
 Patrick Haglund was the first to describe the deformity associated with pain to the back of the heel in 1928.

 Dr. Nunez does a minimally invasive ambulatory surgical technique to correct Haglund’s Deformity.
 It involves making extremely small incision on the posterior lateral aspect of the heel to remove the bony exostosis or bump.
 The Achilles tendon is not detached with this surgical technique.